netingweb/atlas-headless-crm/CONTRIBUTING.md

-# Contributing to CRM Atlas
+# Contributing to Atlas CRM Headless

-Thank you for your interest in contributing to CRM Atlas! 🎉
+Thank you for your interest in contributing to Atlas CRM Headless! 🎉

 ## Code of Conduct